mbcooper/ProtractorExample/readMe.md

-#Sample Protractor Project
+#A Working Angular - Protractor Project

 This project is a ***working project, an illustration*** of the use of [Angular Protractor](http://angular.github.io/protractor/#/) on a simple Angular project.
 It illustrates the use of [Page Objects](http://angular.github.io/protractor/#/page-objects) to abstract the DOM markup from tests, and to encourage re-use.
-You'll see the tests are very fluent.
+You'll see that the tests are very fluent.

 ## Setup